 Birth of a YouTube Channel

-When the pandemic hit, I took advantage of the freed up time and got to work on my own skateboarding YouTube channel, finally combining the two things I loved most!
+When the pandemic hit, I took advantage of the freed up time and got to work on my own skateboarding YouTube channel.
+It suddenly clicked that I could combine the two things I loved most!
 With the research I had done years before, I knew exactly how to start.
-I committed myself to an upload schedule, waking up early, doing all my school work that was posted for remote learning, and would finish by about late morning/early afternoon.
-That's when my real work would begin.
-The rest of the day was spent coming up with video ideas, filming them, and then editing them for the rest of the evening.
+I committed myself to an upload schedule, waking up early, doing all my remote school work, so that I was done by about late morning/early afternoon.
+That's when the real work would begin.
+The rest of the day was spent coming up with video ideas, filming, and then editing for the rest of the evening.
 For months, I spent every single day working diligently to create and put out new videos.
-If I wasn’t posting that day, I was planning for the next!
+If I wasn’t posting on any given day, I was getting the newest video ready for upload!

 Growth

 While I was working extremely hard, there was unfortunately little to no traction from viewers.
-For context being the start of the pandemic, TikTok was on the rise.
+For context, being the start of the pandemic, TikTok was on the rise.
 Unlike YouTube, the shorter video form (less than a minute), and access to a larger audience all stuck at home and spending more and more time on the app, gave me an idea.
-Because of its format being quick and unfiltered, I realized that if I could get people's attention, just for a few seconds, I could market myself and my channel to build an audience.
-Taking highlights from my YouTube videos and compiling them, I created short promotional videos for my content and uploaded them to TikTok.
+Because of its format of being quick and unfiltered, I realized that if I could get people's attention, just for a few seconds, I could market myself and my channel to build an audience.
+Taking highlights from my YouTube videos and compiling them, I created short promotional videos for my content and uploaded them to TikTok in order to drive traffic to my YouTube.
 While it didn't work right away, I stuck with it.
-After enough trial and error and experimentation, I learned how to not only create these short videos in an appealing way, but to capture someone's attention, and effectively pitch them on my channel.
-All done to encourage to check out some of my videos within a span of 20-35 seconds.
+After enough trial and error and experimentation, I learned how to not only create these short videos in an appealing way, but to capture someone's attention, and effectively pitch them on my channel within a span of 20-35 seconds.
 As I posted more of these TikToks, I started to see traction build.
-After months of hard work to put together quality videos, the viewers started to rise!
+After months of hard work putting together videos, the viewers started to rise!
 On YouTube, it went from 5 people subscribed to 100, then soon 1,000!
-And I didn't stop.
+And it didn't stop.
 All of a sudden 5000 people were watching, and then all the way up to a little under 12,000!!
-YouTube wasn’t the only thing skyrocketing, on TikTok my following grew from nothing, to a little over 32,000 followers.
-Over the course of this process I received a little over 307,000 likes across my videos!
+YouTube wasn’t the only thing skyrocketing though.
+On TikTok my following grew from nothing, to a little over 32,000 followers and I received a little over 307,000 likes across my videos!

 Take Aways

 The most important thing I got from any of this wasn’t the subscribers, or views, or even the likes.
 What I really got out of this process was the development of my filmmaking skills that extended far past just putting something together, but truly creating a compelling story that resonated with an audience.
-What I got through YouTube and other social medias like TikTok was the invaluable skill of connecting with an audience through filmmaking.
+What I got through YouTube and other social medias like TikTok was the invaluable skill of connecting with an audience through filmmaking and learning how to market myself.
 This continues to carry over into many of my current projects and I hope to continue to develop these skills at higher and higher levels!